 Plant-Based Milk as a Substitute for Dairy

 A few years back, the hardest decision to make in the milk section of the dairy aisle was whether to buy reduced-fat or whole milk.
 Now, you can find a whole aisle of dairy-like beverages made from foods you’d never thought could be “milked” from almonds, oats, rice, and peas.
-Plant-based milk can be consumed on its own or added into other beverages for texture and flavour such as coffee, tea or smoothies; or be added to cereals or granola for a cold and crunchy breakfast.
-Although dairy milk is still the most popular form of milk, the demand for plant-based milk is on the rise.
-Since plant-based milk or vegan milk is readily available, let us get to know more about plant-based milk and its benefits on human health.
+Plant-based milk can be consumed independently or added to other beverages for texture and flavour, such as coffee, tea, smoothies, cereals, or granola for a cold and crunchy breakfast.
+Although dairy milk is still the most popular form, the demand for plant-based milk is rising.
+Since plant-based or vegan milk is readily available, let us know more about plant-based milk and its benefits to human health.

-Plant-based milk is a lactose-free substitute to mammary milk.
-It is also a cruelty-free alternative for dairy milk as it is not produced by farm animals, making it vegan friendly.
-In the dairy industry, milk is produced by animals under extreme confinement and stress, and cows are sent to the slaughter house to produce ground beef once their milk production declines.
+Plant-based milk is a lactose-free substitute for mammary milk.
+It is also a cruelty-free alternative to dairy milk as it is not produced by farm animals, making it vegan-friendly.
+In the dairy industry, animals produce milk under extreme confinement and stress, and cows are sent to the slaughterhouse to produce ground beef once their milk production declines.
 Therefore, plant-based milk prevents cruelty and inhumane treatment of cows.
 How are plant-based products “milked”?
-Its made by soaking the legumes, nuts, grains and/or other main ingredients, and then pressing and straining the liquid “milk”.
+It is made by soaking the legumes, nuts, grains and other main ingredients and pressing and straining the liquid “milk”.

-One might ask what makes plant-based milk healthier than dairy milk?
-For one, its free from antibiotic or painkillers, which are commonly given to cows in dairy industries.
-Unlike dairy milk, which is known to trigger the release of hormones that promotes acne and cancer cell growth, plant-based milk is safe for all.
+One might ask, what makes plant-based milk healthier than dairy milk?
+For one, it’s free from antibiotics or painkillers, commonly given to dairy cows.
+Unlike dairy milk, which is known to trigger the release of hormones that promote acne and cancer cell growth, plant-based milk is safe for all.
 Secondly, plant-based milk is the new hope for those who are lactose-intolerant.
 Dairy milk contains lactose that is poorly digested by some people, which leads to digestive problems and inflammation that may cause chronic diseases or conditions.
-Plant-based milk on the other hand is lactose-free and has good protein content.
+Plant-based milk, on the other hand, is lactose-free and has good protein content.

-Not many are aware of the nutritional needs that can be fulfilled by plant-based milks.
-For instance, almond and coconut milk have higher amounts of vitamin E as compared to other plant-based milks.
-This gives consumers the opportunity to pick suitable plant-based milk which can be particularly life changing for those with vitamin deficiencies.
-Plant-based milk has also received much attention from fitness freaks, since plant-based milk is lower in sugar and calories as compared to dairy milk, making weight loss programmes a great hit.
+Not many are aware of the nutritional needs that plant-based milks can fulfil.
+For instance, almond and coconut milk have higher amounts of vitamin E than other plant-based milks.
+This allows consumers to pick suitable plant-based milk that can be particularly life-changing for those with vitamin deficiencies.
+Plant-based milk has also received much attention from fitness enthusiasts since plant-based milk is lower in sugar and calories than dairy milk, making weight loss programmes a great hit.

 Plant-based milk is a necessary substitute for dairy milk as dairy industries can cause negative environmental effects.
-Shockingly, the dairy milk industry uses nine times more land and releases more greenhouse gases as compared to industries of plant-based milk despite the fact that it also uses land to grow crops.
-In dairy industries, clearing lands to build farms tends to cause climate change that contributes to significant pressures on the food system.
-Besides, raising cattle for milk are known to be a major contributor of greenhouse gases.
+Shockingly, the dairy milk industry uses nine times more land and releases more greenhouse gases than industries of plant-based milk despite using land to grow crops.
+In dairy industries, clearing land to build farms tends to cause climate change, which significantly pressures the food system.
+Besides, raising cattle for milk is a major contributor to greenhouse gases.

 Plant-based milk shines a ray of hope on the concerns brought upon by the dairy industry.
-Not only are plant-based milk a remarkable substitute for dairy milk, but also a solution to fulfil the demands of a global growing population.
-Looking at all these benefits and positive effects of plant-based milk, one should definitely consider consuming plant-based milk as part of their diet, in addition to its environmental benefits.
+Plant-based milk is a remarkable substitute for dairy milk and a solution to fulfil the demands of a growing global population.
+Looking at all these benefits and positive effects of plant-based milk, one should consider consuming plant-based milk as part of their diet, in addition to its environmental benefits.

 Share the knowledge